AlexKVal/release-script/README.md

 If `npm run docs-build` script is present, then it will be used instead of `npm run build` script.

+*Note: Documents are not published with pre-release version, (i.e. when you run it with `--preid` option).*

 #### Pre-release versions publishing

 Say you need to publish pre-release `v0.25.100-pre.0` version